Loving Three People at the Same Time

 "A little bit of Monica in my life.
 A little bit of Erica by my side.
 A little bit of Rita is all I need.
 A little bit of Tina is what I see." —Lou Bega

-In a previous posting, I discussed the phenomenon of loving two people at the same time (see here).
-I noted that most of the people I interviewed for the book In the Name of Love said that they were able to romantically love two people at the same time and that they actually had done so.
+In a previous posting, I discussed the phenomenon of loving two people at the same time (see "Can You Love Two People at the Same Time?").
+I noted that most of the people I interviewed for my book In the Name of Love said that they were able to love two people at the same time romantically and that they actually had done so.
 When asked whether they would agree to their partner also having another romantic partner, they were less enthusiastic about this.
 For some reason, those who gladly have an affair are less enthusiastic about their lover enjoying a similar such affair.

 Why is opposition to a third party so vehement?
 After all, three is larger than two by just one.
 Does the addition of only one lover turn a virtuous person into a promiscuous one?
 I believe there are two major variables of emotional intensity that enhance the opposition to the (seemingly modest) increase from two to three lovers: the variable of controllability and that of deservingness.

 The more that we control a certain event, the greater will be our emotional intensity concerning this event.
 People feel more entitled to (or frustrated by) an outcome if they have helped to bring it about than if it results from a whim of fate or another powerful agent.
 Thus, frustration intensifies if the failure is attributed to us.

 The perceived deservingness of our situation or that of others is of great importance in determining the nature and intensity of our emotions.
 None of us wants to be unjustly treated or to receive what is contrary to our wishes.
 Accordingly, the feeling of injustice is hard to bear—sometimes even more so than the actual hardship caused.